 There are other benefits, in addition to the control that comes with using a hydroponic system.
 Since you don’t have to worry about soil quality or nutrient levels in the ground, you can grow plants in locations where traditional gardening is impossible.
 For example, you can grow plants indoors on a windowsill or in a greenhouse, even if there isn’t any soil available.

-Nutrients Required for Hydroponic Plants
+What Are the Hydroponic Nutrients Required for Plants

 Knowing which nutrients are needed to grow healthy plants in a hydroponic system.
 Each type of plant has different requirements, but most plants need Nitrogen, Phosphorus, and Potassium as primary nutrients and secondary nutrients such as Magnesium, Calcium, and Sulfur.
 These nutrients are necessary for photosynthesis, respiration, and other vital processes.